AriFordsham/GHCWiki/status/may15.md

 - **Kind equality, kind coercions, and dependently typed Core** - Richard Eisenberg (with support from Simon PJ and Stephanie Weirich, among others) is implementing a change to the Core language, as described in a recent paper [ FC](http://www.seas.upenn.edu/~eir/papers/2013/fckinds/fckinds-extended.pdf).
 When this work is complete, *all* types will be promotable to kinds, and *all* data constructors will be promotable to types.
 This will include promoting type synonyms and type families.
 As the details come together, there may be other source language effects, such as the ability to make kind variables explicit.
 It is not expected for this to be a breaking change -- the change should allow strictly more programs to be accepted.
   This can also go down as one of the **larger** changes in recent memory - [ https://phabricator.haskell.org/D808](https://phabricator.haskell.org/D808) is the biggest Phabricator review we've done to date, changing over 10,000 lines of code in the compiler! \[KindEqualities\]

-- **Injective type families** - Jan Stolarek (with support from Richard Eisenberg and Simon PJ) is working on adding injective type families to GHC.
-With this feature it will be possible to annotate declaration of a type family - closed, open or associated with class - with injectivity annotation and GHC will be able to use that information during type checking. \[[InjectiveTypeFamilies](injective-type-families)\]
+- **Injective type families**[\[InjectiveTypeFamilies](injective-type-families)\].
+Jan Stolarek (with support from Richard Eisenberg and Simon PJ) is working on adding injective type families to GHC.
+With this feature it will be possible to annotate declaration of a type family - closed, open or associated with class - with injectivity annotation and GHC will be able to use that information during type checking.

 ## Back-end and runtime system